Keyboard shortcuts

 Overview

-After a user completes a verification in their EUDI wallet, PYLON sends a signed HTTP POST to your webhook endpoint with the result.
+After a user completes verification in their EUDI wallet, PylonID sends a signed HTTP POST to your callbackUrl.

 5. Your app returns HTTP 200